JetBrains/kotlin-wrappers/kotlin-react/README.md

 #### Creating a React class component with Kotlin

-Here's an example of a component defined using a class with a `name` property of type `String`:
+Here's an example of a component defined using a class with a `name` property of type `String` and a matching component state to hold the `name` property:

 ```kotlin
 import react.*